30309

 PULSE is the first licensed private medical practice in Asia to prescribe and provide PrEP since 2015.

 PULSE clinic is working with iWantPrEPnow, UK, to provide PrEP ONLINE to countries allowed by law.
-For people who have prescription and re-visitor of PULSE clinic, now you can submit your prescription/blood test result from your doctor and order PrEP online HERE. by prescription only.
+For people who have prescription and re-visitors of PULSE clinic, now you can submit your prescription/blood test result from your doctor and order PrEP online HERE. by prescription only.

 That is a black market, we DO NOT SUPPORT BLACK MARKET.
 If you take PrEP without knowing that you are HIV positive, it can lead to drug resistant HIV infection.
-What we are trying to provide for our community is smart and proper way to be protected by PrEP.
+What we are trying to provide for our community is a smart and proper way to be protected by PrEP.

-PULSE CLINICS provides a blood test to check the correct drugs are present in your body, this is called Therapeutic Drug Monitoring (TDM).
+PULSE CLINICS provides a blood test to check the correct drugs are present in your body; this is called Therapeutic Drug Monitoring (TDM).
 You need to have taken a pill in the 24 hours before the test.

 I have my prescription and I want to order now, TAKE ME THERE !